morganbanet/morganbanet/README.md

 I am currently seeking to obtain a role within a company that will support futher development of my current skillset and provide exposure to new tech. <br>

 As of right now, I am immediately available.
-If you have any open positions for an entry-level developer to join your team, don't hesitate to contact me via the email linked on my profile. <br><br><br>
+If you have any open positions for an entry-level developer to join your team, don't hesitate to contact me via the email linked on my profile. <br><br>